Content that will have Point enabled.

 Good, effective and functional communication is important for all of our pupils.
 Most speech and language development takes place in the classroom, but some pupils require more specialist support.
 We use a “Total Communication” approach including speech, sign, symbols, photographs and aids – all forms of communication are valid.
 There is a Communication Passport for each pupil who requires additional communication support, which details their communication access.

-Ellie Dodd – Speech & Language Therapist (one day per week)
+Diane Lewis – Speech & Language Therapist (one day per week)

 Dorset Speech & Language Therapy Service